serendeepia/serendeepia.github.io/index.md

 ## What

 We help companies to enhance their offering by including Deep Learning and Machine Learning models in their products.
-We build custom solutions with state of the art technology, enabling our customers and partners to use AI effectively.
+We build custom solutions with state of the art technology, enabling our customers and partners to use advanced AI effectively.

-We also offer educational workshops and strategic roadmap planning for companies that are exploring their capabilities in AI.
+We also offer educational workshops, talent spotting and strategic roadmap planning for companies that are exploring their opportunities and capabilities in AI.

 ## How